Randy (band): Recognition, accolades, and legacy

-During the early to mid-2000s, music journalists often compared Randy to similar garage punk and garage rock bands, including fellow Swedish bands The Hives (which bassist Johan Gustafsson would join in 2013) and The (International) Noise Conspiracy.
 In a review of Randy's fifth album Welfare Problems, Chris O'Toole of the Bedlam Society identified Randy as "being the forefront of popularising the recent garage influenced Rock N' Roll revival."
 O'Toole also called Randy "one of the overshadowed acts" of that movement considering the relatively higher popularity of their peers.
+In his discussion of Randy's announcement of a comeback album in 2023, Louder's Ian Winwood called Randy "the greatest rock 'n' roll group you've never heard" and praised each of their then-latest three albums – The Human Atom Bombs, Welfare Problems, and Randy the Band – for their style and their political lyrics.

 In 2002, Randy were invited to perform at Club Debaser in Stockholm to honor the memory of the recently deceased Joe Strummer from The Clash.
 Other noteworthy bands and artists that performed at the event included Infinite Mass, Weeping Willows, and Dregen and Nicke Borg from Backyard Babies.

 In Sweden, Randy were nominated for the prestigious Golden Microphone award in 2004 for Best Live Act; they were nominated for the same by the independent Manifest Awards.
 They were also nominated for a Swedish Grammy for Best Rock Performance.
 In addition, their song "X-Ray Eyes," from Welfare Problems, received moderate airplay in Sweden.

 In July 2020, the band's song "The Exorcist," featured on You Can't Keep a Good Band Down, was featured on the BBC's flagship film podcast, Kermode & Mayo's Film Review.